 Don’t worry if you’ve no idea what I’m talking about.

 Because I’ll cover them in more details below…

-Law of large number and how it impacts your trading
+Law of large numbers and how it impacts your trading

-Before anything else, you must understand the law of large number.
+Before anything else, you must understand the law of large numbers.

 Wait, what’s that?

 The law of large numbers is a theorem that describes the result of performing the same experiment a large number of times.
 According to the law, the average of the results obtained from a large number of trials should be close to the expected value, and will tend to become closer as more trials are performed. – Probability Theory

 For a trader, this means you need a large numbers of trades for your edge to play out.

 You will not be consistently profitable every week, taking 5 trades a month.